-- The members convey their individual water systems to the Authority. - All member customers become customers of the Authority. - Tap fees and water surcharges will remain revenue of the individual members. - Maintenance of the existing individual water systems becomes the responsibility of the Authority. - Construction of new lines and the extension of existing lines to serve new developments remains the responsibility of the individual members. - The members retain ownership of water rights and an interest in assets, including rights to capacity in the system to the extent necessary to ensure service to their service areas and to retain individual enterprise status.
+- The members convey their individual water systems to the Authority. - All member customers become customers of the Authority. - Tap fees and water surcharges, in addition to Authority fees, can be imposed by members and contracting parties on customers within their respective jurisdictional boundaries and will remain revenue of that individual member or contracting party.
+Tap fees are collected by Arrowhead Metropolitan District, the Town of Avon, Traer Creek, Cordillera, and Bachelor Gulch.
+Water surcharges are collected by the Town of Avon, Traer Creek and Cordillera. - Maintenance of the existing individual water systems becomes the responsibility of the Authority. - Extensions of existing lines and construction of system additions may be approved by the Authority and the cost of extensions or construction may be passed on to developers.
+Once constructed and accepted by the Authority, extensions and additions will become part of the Authority's water system. - The members retain ownership of water rights and an interest in assets, including rights to capacity in the system to the extent necessary to ensure service to their service areas and to retain individual enterprise status.